Rectory Office Hours: Monday - Thursday 8:30 a.m. to 3 p.m.

 This group keeps before us, in so many different ways, the sacredness and beauty of all human life from the first moment of conception until the moment when we take our last breath.
 Be it by signing letters to our congress people asking them to uphold the sanctity of life, or by donating to the Life Line Coalition Collection, or by purchasing a rose on Pro-Life Sunday, the Pro-Life Committee does the all-important job of helping us to respect life.

-The Ladies’ Guild meets the 4th Tuesday of the month in the Church Hall to plan activities of a social and religious nature for the entire parish.
+The Ladies’ Guild meets the 4th Tuesday of the month in the Bosco Room to plan activities of a social and religious nature for the entire parish.
 Their Quilt Bingo, Christmas Bazaar and Birthright Shower are just some of the activities which the parish looks forward to and enjoys.

 Secretary, Dennis Buechter